 Opening to be held in the Ellipse Garden, located in front of the Greenhouse.

 Toward an Ethical Imagination: Gilsonfest

-Gilsonfest is a collaboration between Bard College, Historic Red Hook and Dutchess County Historical Society and Red Hook Quilters focusing on the life of Montgomery Place gardener Alexander Gilson, an African-American slave who after being freed stayed on to continue as head gardener and eventually opened up his own nursery business.
+Gilsonfest is a collaboration between Bard College, Historic Red Hook, Dutchess County Historical Society, and Red Hook Quilters focusing on the life of Montgomery Place gardener Alexander Gilson, an African American slave who after being freed stayed on to continue as head gardener and eventually opened up his own nursery business.

 A People’s History: Oral Histories and Inclusion

-A lecture by Susan Merriam, Associate Professor of Art History at Bard College, at the Elmendorf Inn, Red Hook, NY.
+Lecture by Susan Merriam, associate professor of art history at Bard College, at the Elmendorf Inn, Red Hook, New York.

 Alexander Gilson: From Property to Property Owner

 Exhibition opening at the Historic Red Hook Annex, Cherry Street, Red Hook.
 It includes an exhibition by students in a Bard College class on Alexander Gilson, a quilting presentation by the Red Hook Quilters, and a presentation on historic garden artifacts and plants.

 Public signage dedication in honor of the life of Alexander Gilson